carolineuys/Caroline-Uys-Portfolio/_posts/2025-11-13-Kilimanjaro-Topography.md

 Why this is crucial: This profile is what you will use to trim your finished product.
 Phase 4: 3D Toolpath Generation (CAM: Computer Aided Manufacturing) This is where you create the actual cutting instructions.
 For a 3D model, this is almost always a two-part process: a "Roughing" pass and a "Finishing" pass.
-Switch to the Toolpaths Tab (top right). (see image to the right) Select Your Boundary: In the 2D view, click on the 3D model image.
+Switch to the Toolpaths Tab (top right).
+Select Your Boundary: In the 2D view, click on the 3D model image.
 Pin the Toolpaths Tab Open using the "pin" icon so it doesn't close.
 Step 4A: The 3D Roughing Toolpath (Clearing Material) The goal here is to quickly remove the bulk of the "unused" material with a large, strong bit.
 Click the 3D Roughing Toolpath icon.
 Tool: The Material needs to be set to Hardwood.
 Select a large 25 mm Flute End Mill (3.175 mm) under the Carvera Tools subsection Example Tools.
 This is also known as 1/8” End Mill.
-This is set to Tool Number 1 for the ATC. (see image below)
+This is set to Tool Number 1 for the ATC.
 Machining Limit Boundary: Select Model Boundary.
 This tells Aspire to only machine the area inside the vector you have selected.
 Machining Allowance: Set a small value (e.g., 0.024").
 This leaves a thin "skin" of material for the finishing bit to clean up, preventing it from "chattering" or breaking.
 Strategy: Choose Z Level (efficient for "stairstepping" down) or 3D Raster (good for flatter models).
-Name your toolpath (e.g., "3D Rough - 0.25 Endmill or 25 mm Flute End Mill") and click Calculate. (see image on the right) Step 4B: The 3D Finishing Toolpath (The Detail Pass) The goal here is to use a small bit to slowly go over the entire model, creating
+Name your toolpath (e.g., "3D Rough - 0.25 Endmill or 25 mm Flute End Mill") and click Calculate.
+Step 4B: The 3D Finishing Toolpath (The Detail Pass) The goal here is to use a small bit to slowly go over the entire model, creating
 the smooth, detailed final surface.
 Click the 3D Finishing Toolpath icon.
 (Your boundary vector should still be selected).
 Tool: The Material needs to be set to Hardwood.
 Select a small ⅛” Ball Nose bit.
-The smaller the bit, the more detail you get, but the longer it takes.This is set to Tool Number 6 for the ATC. (see image  below)
+The smaller the bit, the more detail you get, but the longer it takes.This is set to Tool Number 6 for the ATC.
 Machining Limit Boundary: Again, select Model Boundary.
 Strategy:
 Raster: A good, all-around strategy.
 Set the Raster Angle (e.g., 0 degrees) to go back and forth along the X-axis.
 Offset: Good for models that are circular or oval.
-Name your toolpath (e.g., "3D Finish - 0.125 Ballnose") and click Calculate. (see image to the right) Phase 5: 2D Profile Toolpath Generation (CAM)
+Name your toolpath (e.g., "3D Finish - 0.125 Ballnose") and click Calculate.
+Phase 5: 2D Profile Toolpath Generation (CAM)
 This is where you create the actual cutting instructions.
 For a 3D model, this is almost always a two-part process: a "Roughing" pass and a "Finishing" pass.
 Select Your Boundary: In the 2D view, click on the rectangular model profile.